 Lead counsel for Canon in a series of investigations in the ITC, enforcing patents on Canon's laser toner cartridge technology.
 Over the course of those proceedings, Michael secured 2 separate General Exclusion Orders for his client.

-Michael has been praised by clients as a "brilliant” and “strategic" lawyer and for his "excellent demeanor in front of judge and jury" (Chambers, 2018).
+Michael has been praised by clients as a "very strategic thinker" who is "extraordinarily good on his feet" (Chambers, 2019) and for his "excellent demeanor in front of judge and jury" (Chambers, 2018).
 He has an established reputation as an "impressively bright and results-oriented advocate" with "a track record of success" (Client Choice Award, 2018)."
 As one client said, "In my 15 years of working with Mike, I and our executive team have been impressed by the professionalism, legal acumen, attitude and client-focused approach to his work" (Managing Intellectual Property IP Stars, 2015).